kushcheva/EPAM_DevOps_Autumn-2022_Final_Project/README.md

 # Final project CI/CD

-Example of integration and delivery of the flask application by using the jenkins pipeline to producrion server.
+Example of integration and delivery of the flask application by using the jenkins pipeline to production server.

 IT stack: